David Jamieson (VC): Victoria Cross

-Jamieson was a 23-year-old captain in the 7th Battalion of the Royal Norfolk Regiment, now part of the 176th Infantry Brigade attached to the 59th (Staffordshire) Infantry Division, when the following deed took place for which he was awarded the Victoria Cross.
+Jamieson was a 23-year-old captain in the 7th Battalion of the Royal Norfolk Regiment, part of the 176th Infantry Brigade attached to the 59th (Staffordshire) Infantry Division, when the following deed took place for which he was awarded the Victoria Cross.
 On 7/8 August 1944, south of Grimbosq, Normandy, France, Jamieson was in command of D Company, being the only officer remaining, which had established a bridgehead over the River Orne.
-The enemy made seven counter-attacks on the company's position, but throughout 36 hours of bitter and close fighting Captain Jamieson's company refused to give up.
-The attacks included assaults with Tiger and Panther tanks which shot up the Royal Norfolks' tanks.
-Jamieson at one point mounted a British tank to talk to the commander under enemy fire.
+The enemy made seven counter-attacks on the company's position by elements of the 271st Volksgrenadier Division and 12th SS Panzer Division Hitlerjugend, but throughout 36 hours of bitter and close fighting Captain Jamieson's company refused to give up.
+The attacks included assaults with Tiger and Panther tanks which shot up the Churchill tanks supporting the Royal Norfolks.

+Jamieson was giving map references for British artillery; directing the resources of first the divisional artillery, then the medium artillery of the corps.

+Jamieson at one point mounted the last British tank to talk to the commander under enemy fire in order to direct the tank to retreat.
 He dismissed it as anything heroic, saying that he had to as the telephone didn't work – tanks were equipped with an external handset so that the commander could talk to an infantry commander without opening the hatch.
 The image of Captain Jamieson riding a Churchill tank while enemy tanks attacked was immortalised in a painting.
+As he was talking to the commander, the tank was hit and Jamieson blown off.
+He returned to his "hole" where he received treatment - he had lost an eye and was bleeding from his arm.
+After relief by another battalion, Jamieson was evacuated to a first aid post and then back to the UK.

-The citation for Captain David Jamieson in the London Gazette of 26 October 1944 ends:
+The citation for Jamieson in the London Gazette supplement of 26 October 1944 reads, in part:

 Post-war

 Following the war, he worked for the Australian Agricultural Company, which ran several sheep and cattle stations; he became a director in 1949 and was Governor from 1951 to 1975.
 He was also director of other companies including National Westminster Bank.
-Due to his height, 6 ft 5, he was designated the ceremonial umbrella man to Queen Elizabeth, the Queen Mother, carrying an umbrella over her at social functions.

 In 1948 he married Nancy Elwes, who died in a car accident in 1963.
 He remarried, to Joanna Windsor-Clive, in 1969.

 He was appointed High Sheriff of Norfolk in 1979.
+In 1968 he was appointed to the Honourable Corps of Gentlemen at Arms, retiring as lieutenant in 1990.
+In the 1990 New Year Honours he was appointed Commander of the Royal Victorian Order (CVO).
+Due to his height, 6 ft 5, he was informally designated the ceremonial umbrella man to Queen Elizabeth, the Queen Mother, carrying an umbrella over her at social functions.

-He died on 5 May 2001 in Burnham Market, Norfolk, and was interred in the churchyard in Burnham Norton.
+He died on 5 May 2001 in Burnham Market, Norfolk, and was interred in the churchyard of St Margaret's Church in Burnham Norton.
 He was survived by his widow, his son Andrew Jamieson, and two daughters of his first marriage, three grandchildren, and by a stepson and stepdaughter.